kelseygonzalez/website/content/authors/admin/_index.md

 title: Kelsey E. Gonzalez, PhD
 ---

-I'm a Senior Data Scientist in the Chief Analytics Office at IBM.
+I'm a Lead Data Scientist in the Chief Analytics Office at IBM.
 Currently, I apply NLP to build recommendations in the People Analytics domain.

 I hold a PhD in Sociology from the University of Arizona.
-My research focused on computational methods, advanced statistical methods, and social networks analysis in connection to interests in social networks, health behavior, diffusion, and communication technologies.

-My dissertation focused on how people search for information and rely on this information to inform their health behaviors and develop social norms, particularly during times of uncertainty.

-I have a strong methodological background following my extensive quantitative and computational methods training at the University of Arizona.
-I have researched Latina/o Panethnicity, white fragility, and population health behaviors during  Covid-19, leading to publications in *Ethnic and Racial Studies*, *Sociological Perspectives*, *Journal on Migration and Human Security*, and the *Journal of Religion and Health*.
+My research focused on social networks, health behavior, diffusion, and communication technologies.
+My PhD dissertation focused on how people search for information and rely on this information to inform their health behaviors and develop social norms, particularly during times of uncertainty.
+You can find some of my publications from journals like *Ethnic and Racial Studies*, *Sociological Perspectives*, *Journal on Migration and Human Security*, and the *Journal of Religion and Health* below.

 I am a [RStudio Academy Mentor](https://www.rstudio.com/academy/), [a Certified RStudio Trainer](https://education.rstudio.com/trainers/) and a [Carpentries instructor](https://carpentries.org/instructors/).
 You can view some of my open source teaching materials at my [Youtube Channel](https://www.youtube.com/c/KelseyGonzalez),